Daxbot/entangld/README.md

 This is because we would have to perform recursive child queries to show you a complete tree.
 This is left for a future version.
 - If you ```.set()``` a function, that function may return a value or a Promise.
 If it returns a promise, that promise will be returned directly to you when you call ```.get()```

+## _deref_mode
+If you attach a key to a getter function instead of a value, that function would never be called until you request that key directly (i.e. querying the parent of that key would not reveal that that key exists).
+This changed in 1.2.1, when _deref_mode was introduced.
+If you set _deref_mode to true, it will iterate all leaves and try to call all functions.
+Those that return Promise will have their Promise resolved before the result is actually returned.

+This is pretty cool, and after consideration it is probably the way this thing should work all the time.
+However it also introduces two problems which are not yet resolved (//TODO):

+First, in an effort to not accidentally mutate the original data set, a copy is made.
+This is somewhat inefficient.
+Second, when the copy is made, JSON.parse/JSON.stringify are used.
+This means that leaves consisting of Map() or the like are just erased.

+If these two issues can be resolved at some point, _deref_mode will probably be turned on permanently.
+Honestly, for remote stores operating over sockets it's probably not a huge issue.
+More to the point are local stores where the user might be storing non JSON-compatible items.

 ## Classes